sanjay-41631/black-box-vehicle-accident-detection/README.md

 # black-box-vehicle-accident-detection
-Smart vehicle black box for accident detection, GPS tracking, sensor monitoring and emergency alerts that sends to the police controll room for assistiing pelople that is in accedents
+Smart vehicle black box for accident detection, GPS tracking, and sensor monitoring, with automatic emergency alerts to police control rooms for rapid assistance to accident victims.